eosnetworkfoundation/evm-bridge-contracts/README.md

   + We chose to use solcjs because it is more actively maintained than the solc available from the package manager.
     * First install node.js and npm.
     * Then install solcjs: `npm install -g solc`
+  + Make sure to install version 0.8.21.
+    * Confirm with `solcjs --version`.
+You should get `0.8.21+commit.d9974bed.Emscripten.clang`
 - Install `jq` used to compile solidity contracts
   + `apt-get install jq`
 - Install `xxd` used to compile solidity contracts